sunhwan/charmmdoc/source/images.rst

 * Print out - IMWRIT, IMPSFW

-The first category involves reading the image file (IMREAD) and setting up the data structure (REIMAG,INIMAG).
+The first category involves reading the image file (IMREAD) and setting up the data structure (REIMAG, INIMAG).
 In the section are also the routines involving image patching and setting up the centering options.

 The second category concerns itself with the selection of